yicenl2/wrf-partmc-tutorial/docs/wps.md

 **2.** Edit the `&share` and `&geogrid` sections of the `namelist.wps` file for your domain setup ([example](#an-example-of-namelistwps)).

-✨ TIP: Run `ncl util/plotgrids.ncl` to ensure your domain is in the right location.
+✨ Run `ncl util/plotgrids.ncl` to ensure your domain is in the right location.

 **3.** Run `geogrid.exe`
 ```shell